 - Cl.
-32(2) An application under subclause (1) may be made on either or both of the following grounds: - (a) that action taken by the health and safety representative in the exercise or purported exercise of power under subclause 34(1) or any other provision of this Schedule was taken: - (i) with the intention of causing harm to the operator or work group employer or to an undertaking of the operator or work group employer; or - (ii) unreasonably, capriciously or not for the purpose for which the power was conferred on the health and safety representative; - (b) that the health and safety representative has intentionally used, or disclosed to another person, for a purpose that is not connected with the exercise of a power of a health and safety representative, information acquired from the operator or work group employer.
+32(2) An application under subclause (1) may be made on one or more of the following grounds: - (a) that action taken by the health and safety representative in the exercise or purported exercise of power under subclause 34(1) or any other provision of this Schedule was taken: - (i) with the intention of causing harm to the operator or work group employer or to an undertaking of the operator or work group employer; or - (ii) unreasonably, capriciously or not for the purpose for which the power was conferred on the health and safety representative; - (b) that the health and safety representative has intentionally used, or disclosed to another person, for a purpose that is not connected with the exercise of a power of a health and safety representative, information acquired from the operator or work group employer. - (c) that the health and safety representative has failed to attend an initial training course, or any refresher training courses, as required by clause 30, in circumstances where the following have complied with their obligations under that clause in relation to the representative: - (i) the operator of the facility concerned; - (ii) if the representative is employed by a person other than the operator, that employer.